 Midnight by Russell T Davies, directed by Alice Troughton

-The sun of the planet Midnight is hostile to all life, but a leisure complex has been constructed there which filters out its deadly radiation.
-While Donna enjoys some rest and relaxation, the Doctor takes a shuttle to a famed Midnight attraction.
-But en route, the shuttle mysteriously comes to a stop and, impossibly, something begins banging on the exterior.
-As a strange intelligence infests one of the passengers, the Doctor finds himself fighting a losing battle against a rising tide of panic and paranoia.
+The sun of the gemstone-rich planet Midnight is hostile to all life, but a leisure complex has been constructed there which filters out its deadly radiation.
+While Donna enjoys some rest and relaxation, the Doctor takes a transport to the famed Sapphire Waterfall.
+An obstruction on the planned route prompts the transport to take a previously-unexplored path.
+Suddenly, the vehicle comes to a stop -- and, impossibly, something begins banging on the exterior.
+As a strange intelligence possesses one of the passengers, the Doctor finds himself fighting a losing battle against the rising tides of panic and paranoia.

 Turn Left